-Where severance payments are required, they are generally equivalent to one month of salary per year of employment with the company.
+Where severance payments are required, they are generally equivalent to one month of salary per year of employment with the company (plus one month's notice).
 For employment periods of less than six months, half of one month's salary would be paid as severance.